headbanging317/Shoopse/README.md

 ## My part of this project

-* USER info CRUD in administrator page
+* USER information CRUD in administrator page